BenWibking/gpu-workshop-exercises/session1/ex5/README.md

-# Exercise 4: Adding two vectors, again
+# Exercise 5: Adding two vectors, x2

 ## Introduction

-Here is a GPU version of the code that launches a kernel with one thread block and 256 threads per thread block:
+Here is a GPU version of the code that launches a kernel with multiple thread blocks and 256 threads per thread block:

 ```
 #include <iostream>